 Choir- This is a special ministry that works in combination with the Music Director.
 Choir members lead the songs during Mass, provide a musical rendition of the Psalm between the first and second reading, and sing the Alleluia.
 Often, they also provide a musical meditation after parishioners have received communion.
 To join the choir, simply attend a choir practice.
 See the online calendar for meeting times and locations.
-Or, you can contact Barbara Ladd.
+Or, you can contact the organist, Barbara Ladd.

 Extraordinary Minister of Holy Eucharist to the Home Bound– This minister is someone who is trained in the special ministry of transporting and distributing the Holy Eucharist to those members of the parish who are sick or home bound.Please contact Fr.
 James or Laura Thebo to get more information regarding this ministry.